Accessing Your Brain Memory

 Adaptive Learning Paths

-Instead of following rigid curricula, graph-based learning adapts to your unique knowledge network:
+Instead of following rigid curricula, graph-based learning adapts to your unique knowledge network:- Strength-based paths: Build on areas where you have strong foundations

 - Interest-driven exploration: Follow natural curiosity along connected concepts